 Since accession to the EU, Cyprus has levied VAT on supplies of goods and services at a standard rate of 15% (the lowest standard rate in the EU except for Madeira).
-Zero and reduced rates also apply to certain transactions.
+Zero and reduced rates are also applicable to certain transactions.